BUS3050 : Management of Creativity, Design and Innovation

 Teaching Rationale And Relationship

-The course is structured as 20 two hour sessions, each organised around a concept/ theme as presented in the ‘outline of syllabus’ below, including a review session at the end of each semester.
+The course is structured as 18 two hour teaching sessions, each organised around a concept/ theme as presented in the ‘outline of syllabus’ below.
+There is also a 2 two hour drop in session.
 Each week there is a core reading, which students should do before the session and a range of further reading, which will enable students to explore each theme in more depth.
 We will also be recommending other material – ‘non-academic journals’, newspapers, television programmes, websites, blogs and so on – which will give the student further insight into the management of creativity, design and innovation in the real business world.
 Case studies, real-world examples and problem-based learning will be used in the two hour sessions sculptured around the philosophy of a student-centred learning process; the academic environment provides ample opportunities to create core expertise, analytical and critical thinking, and to produce high-quality practitioners, while making the sessions enjoyable to participating students.

 As well as formal learning session, the Newcastle University Business School has a large number of integrated Business Networking Events, which students attend.
 These provide them the opportunity to listen to practitioners and guest speakers, as well as network with a wide range of local business people.